openl2m/openl2m/README.md

 See the documentation for more information.

 __What's New:__

+v3.2 adds a Dark Theme, and significantly improves web accessibility through the use of Bootstrap 5.3 This also provides more consistent layout of pages.

 v3.1 upgrades to Django 5.0, and adds a docker-compose config for quickly testing OpenL2M in a container.